 There are situations where anxiety can present serious problems, even though, oftentimes, it is a mild and manageable condition.
 Depending on the duration and severity, anxiety can make daily life activities the activities difficult or impossible.

 Phobias, which are persistent, irrational fears and are characterized by avoidance of certain objects, places and things, sometimes accompany anxiety.
 A panic attack is a severe form of anxiety that may occur suddenly and is marked with symptoms of nervousness, breathlessness, pounding heart and sweating.
 Sometimes the fear that one may die is present.

 Anti-anxiety medications help to calm and relax the anxious person and remove the troubling symptoms.
 There are a number of anti-anxiety medications currently available.
-The preferred medications for most anxiety disorders are the benzodiazepines.

 Most benzodiazepines will begin to take effect within hours, some in even less time.
 Benzodiazepines differ in duration of action in different individuals; they may be taken two or three times a day, or sometimes only once a day.
 Dosage is generally started at a low level and gradually raised until symptoms are diminished or removed.
 The dosage will vary a great deal depending on the symptoms and the individual’s body chemistry.